dr-leo/pandaSDMX/doc/sources.rst

 A key difference is between sources offering SDMX-ML and SDMX-JSON APIs.
 SDMX-JSON APIs do not support structure queries; only data queries.

+.. note:: For JSON APIs, start by browsing the website to retrieve the dataflow you're interested in.
+Then try to fine-tune a planned data request by providing a valid key (= selection of series from the dataset).
+No automatic validation can be performed as structural metadata is unavailable.

 In order to anticipate and handle these differences:

 1. :meth:`add_source` accepts "data_content_type" and "supported" keys.
 For